Performance attribution: History

 In 1966, Peter Dietz's Pension Funds: Measuring Investment Performance article established time-weighted rate of return as the most important measure of fund performance.

 In 1968, the Bank Administration Institute's Measuring the Investment Performance of Pension Funds for the Purpose of Inter-Fund Comparison study proposed common methods of comparing pension fund performance to differentiate between the abilities of their respective managers.
-They recommended that following:
+They recommended the following: